Age of consent in Europe: History

 The Austrian Criminal Code previously specified 18 as the age of consent for male homosexual sex in which the other partner was aged 14 to 18, while no equivalent provision existed for heterosexual sexual conduct or in regards to female homosexuality; this was Section 209 of the Criminal Code.
-In November 1996, an amendment was put before the Austrian Parliament to remove Section 209; but the vote ended in a draw, and the amendment failed to pass.
+In November 1996, an amendment was put before the Austrian Parliament to remove Section 209; the vote ended in a draw, and the amendment failed to pass.
 In July 1998, a similar amendment was put forward; it was voted down by the conservative majority.
 Section 209 came into force when homosexuality between males became legal in 1971.
 On 24 June 2002, the Austrian Constitutional Court ruled that Section 209 was unconstitutional.
 The Section was later repealed on 14 August 2002.
 On 9 January 2003, the European Court of Human Rights held, in L & V v Austria, that Section 209 violated Articles 8 and 14 of the European Convention on Human Rights.